Trust Administration Attorney Serving Chandler & Phoenix

 - Avoid using the trust assets for your own benefit, unless the trust authorizes you, as the trustee, to do so.

 There are other responsibilities and duties that fall to the trustee.
-If you have agreed to act as a trustee, our attorneys can guide you through the administration process.
-Our services are tailored to the level of assistance you need as a trustee.
-A trust administration case can be complex and time-consuming.
-We have the tools to make it as easy as possible for you and can provide solutions you can understand.
+If you have agreed to act as a trustee, our legal team can guide you through the administration process.
+We offer free consultations to help you understand what your next steps need to be.

 To the extent provided for in the trust, beneficiaries have the right to: